 Only got one banana?
 Make this fabulous one banana banana bread!

-- Ripe bananas yield the best flavor, although you can use bananas at any stage.
+- Ripe bananas yield the best flavor, but don’t over think it, you can use bananas at any stage.

 - Don’t over mix your batter.
 Blend it just until everything is combined.